-The distance is 12 miles.
+The distance is just over 12 miles.
 Because of the amount of climbing, think of it more as a half-marathon.
 The best part is, the second half of the race is entirely downhill!
 If you have run similar races like Imogene, Kendall Mountain, or Kennebec Challenge, you will find this race to be easier by comparison… but still plenty challenging.

 Due to the nature of this event, participants between the age of 12 - 15 must sign up with a parent or other responsible adult, AND they must agree that they will run the entire race together.
 Participants under the age of 12 are not allowed to participate.

 If possible, please come on Friday as this makes race morning easier for everyone.